cassidyjames/dippi/README.md

 - Differentiate between laptops and desktop displays
 - Stupid simple: all in a cute li'l window

-Based on the expertise of Cassidy James Blaede and the actual logic System76 uses to determine screen size and resolution combinations.
+Based my expertise and experience shipping HiDPI hardware and software at System76 and elementary.

 ### Tells you if a display’s density is: